JCSDA-internal/soca/scripts/workflow/apps/README.md

-The `cycle.sh` script in this directory can be used to run cycling experiments on any HPC system that uses SLURM or singularity containers.
+The `cycle.sh` script in this directory can be used to run cycling experiments on any HPC system that uses SLURM or workstations.
 It implements a very simple strategy of using a single job to run all the steps of the cycle.
 At the end of a cycle the script checks to see if there is is enough time remaining to keep going, and if there is not enough time, the script resubmits itself